sparktsao/LearningAttentionWithGPT/README.md

 ### 2. **Q is F, Not G**

-- Highlights why the Query () is not the token we are predicting but the most recent token available.
+- Highlights why the Query (Q) is not the token we are predicting but the most recent token available.
 - This distinction is crucial for understanding how attention mechanisms compute alignment scores.
 - [Read more](CH2_QisFNotG.md)

 ### 3. **Does F Dominate G?**

-- Investigates whether the last token () in a sequence dominates the generation of the next token ().
+- Investigates whether the last token (F) in a sequence dominates the generation of the next token (G).
 - Analyzes how attention balances the influence of preceding tokens.
 - [Read more](CH3_DoesFDominateG.md)